 Caches are available during winter, however access may vary due to weather conditions.
 Use caution.

 Use your GPS to uncover a series of hidden caches in Waterton Lakes National Park.
 There are multiple caches to find in or near the park.
 Find five of the six 2014 series caches to earn a collectible coin.

-A shout out to the Waterton Natural History Association and Magellan for their support of this program.
+A shout out to the Waterton Natural History Association for their continued support of this program.

 What is geocaching?